Skip to content

 Before async/await landed in ES2017, developers handled async operations with callbacks, then Promises.
 Both work, but callbacks turn into a pyramid of doom and raw Promise chains get noisy fast. async and await don't replace Promises — they're syntactic sugar that sits on top of them, letting you write async code that reads like normal top-to-bottom synchronous code, which is how your brain naturally thinks.

-By the end of this article you'll understand exactly why async/await exists, how it maps to the Promise model underneath, how to handle errors properly, and how to avoid the performance trap that catches most intermediate developers — running async operations in sequence when they could run in parallel.
+By the end you'll understand exactly why async/await exists, how it maps to the Promise model underneath, how to handle errors properly, and how to avoid the performance trap that catches most intermediate developers — running async operations in sequence when they could run in parallel.
 You'll write better, faster, more readable async code starting today.

 What async and await Actually Do Under the Hood